Concert

 Jordi Savall conducting

-Conductor, gambist, mastermind of Early Music: Jordi Savall © Daniel Dittus
+Conductor, gambist, expert of Early Music: Jordi Savall © Daniel Dittus

 The Atlantic is a space where different influences meet: the great crime of the triangular slave trade between Europe, Africa and the Americas has shaped the world as we know it.
 And it has also changed the history of music.
 Here Jordi Savall, the great visionary of historical performance practice and connoisseur of world musical cultures, is joined by his groundbreaking ensemble Hespèrion XXI together with musicians from Africa and the Americas to devise a dialogue in sound between the reciprocal influences of the European Baroque and the songs of slaves between 1440 and 1880.

 Jordi Savall is not only one of the leading viol players of our time, but also a pioneering thinker in the field of historically informed performance practice.
 As the founder of numerous top quality original sound ensembles, he has rediscovered several centuries of forgotten music from around the globe and regularly made it accessible in thematically curated concerts.
 Together with guest musicians from Cuba, Haiti, Brazil, Mali, Venezuela and Mexico and his ensembles Hespèrion XXI and La Capella Reial de Catalunya, in “Un mar de músicas” Jordi Savall now pays homage to the more than 12 million people deported and enslaved by the European powers over four centuries – and their musical languages.
 An evening that recalls this human tragedy and that spreads a net of sound across the Black Atlantic, from the coast of Africa to the shores of America, to the Caribbean and back to Europe, revealing the routes that musical influences took in both directions: European Baroque and Renaissance music influenced the Creole songs and composers of the colonies, while in turn the music of the slaves inspired composers in France and Spain.
-“Un mar de músicas” supplements these sounds with texts that recount the history of the European slave trade in all its vehemence: from the first expeditions by human traders in Africa, taking in the incipient uprisings in the Caribbean region and moving on to the eventual decision to abolish slavery.
-An act of remembrance for all those for whom music became a means of survival.
+In “Un mar de músicas”, the life-affirming songs are complemented by texts with historical quotations and chronological explanations: from the first human trafficking expeditions in Africa to the beginning uprisings in the Caribbean region and the late decision to abolish slavery.
+The German actor Bless Amada recites these very moving and sometimes brutal texts, which reveal the history of the European slave trade in all its drasticness.
+A reminder of all those for whom music became a means of survival.

 Programme